Updated February 15, 2020.

 If you’re looking for things to do in Glasgow when it’s raining the indoor greenhouses make for a great escape.

 I don’t know about you but I just find so much calm and peace among nature.
-In fact, one day when I was experiencing some post-travel sadness I went and stood in one of the particularly warm tropical greenhouse rooms.
+One day when I was experiencing some post-travel sadness I went and stood in one of the particularly warm tropical greenhouse rooms.
 As I closed my eyes for a good few moments I was transported back to my time in Asia and the sticky heat that clung to your clothes like a damp hug.
 The sounds of children milling around swiftly brought me back to reality.

 Head to the Grosvenor Cinema